Weather Conditions and Reports

 Soil Moisture

-2) Soil Moisture 0 - 120 cm (PDF 617 KB) shows a regional representation of soil moisture conditions for the top 120 cm on September 24, 2023 relative to field capacity.
-The majority of the province is showing optimal to dry conditions to the 120 cm depth.
-Some areas of the Southwest and a few localized regions are showing wet conditions.
+- Soil Moisture 0 - 120 cm shows a regional representation of soil moisture conditions for the top 120 cm on May 19, 2025 relative to field capacity.
+The majority of the province is showing wet to very wet conditions at the 0 to 120 cm depth.
+A portion of the Eastern region is showing optimal conditions.

 Growing Degree Days

-1) Total Accumulation of Growing Degree Days (PDF 2 MB) shows the accumulated growing degree days (GDD) for the period of May 1 - September 24, 2023.
-Much of agro-Manitoba, except in the Northwest region, has accumulated more than 1700 GDD.
-A large portion of Central region has accumulated more than 1850 GDD.
+- Total Accumulation of Growing Degree Days shows the accumulated growing degree days (GDD) for the period of May 1 – May 19, 2025.
+Much of the Southwest and Central and East regions have accumulated more than 140 GDD since May 1.

 Region |